ai-systems/tg2022task_premise_retrieval/README.md

 We invite participation in the 1st Shared Task on Natural Language Premise Selection associated with the 16th Workshop on Graph-Based Natural Language Processing (TextGraphs 2022).

 All systems participating in the shared task will be invited to submit system description papers.
-Each system description paper will be peer-reviewed by (two) other participating teams and will be presented as a poster at the main workshop: https://sites.google.com/view/textgraphs2022/.
+Each system description paper will be presented as a poster at the main workshop: https://sites.google.com/view/textgraphs2022/.

 ## Overview